 One example of this is the music industry.
 The change from vynil to CD was still “old world”.
 Now, CDs still are still sold at 50% of their peak in 2000, while download (such as iTunes) is already being overtaken by streaming (such as Spotify).

 The customer needs, their changes, and the discovery or creation of new needs prove to be more than ever the most valuable compass for the direction of product or service strategy.
 With digital innovations impacting the customer’s ecosystem with such speed and complexity, the relation of your offering to the customer’s needs is a constant source of surprise.

-When the video games company Valve published Team Fortress 2, they had introduced the option for players to create their own hats for the figures.
-Within weeks, the players not only did that, but started trading the hats with each others, exchanging thousands of dollars in the process.
+When the video games company Valve published Team Fortress 2, they had introduced the option for players to create their own hats for the characters they played.
+Within weeks, the players not only did that, but started trading the hats with each other, exchanging thousands of dollars in the process.
 For Valve, who had not foreseen that, the option was to immediately design a marketplace for this trade, or loose the connection to that part of their customers’ activity.
 As their CEO Gabe Newell put it: